The best of Guatemala: 10-day itinerary

 Day 10 – Departure

-We woke up early and the transfer took us to the next destination of the trip: Belize!
+We woke up early and our transfer took us to the next destination of the trip: Belize!

-The drive from Tikal to the Belize border takes about an hour and a half .
-Once we arrived, we went through immigration, then walked a few meters to officially enter Belize.
-On the other side, a Belizean driver was already waiting for us in his Belizean car, ready to continue our journey to San Ignacio — our first stop in the country. in this post I share all the details on how to get from Guatemala to Belize by land.
+The drive from Tikal to the Belize border takes about an hour and a half.
+After clearing immigration, we walked a few meters to cross into Belize.
+On the other side, a new driver was already waiting for us, ready to continue to San Ignacio, our first stop in the country.
+In this post I share all the details on how to get from Guatemala to Belize by land.

 All our posts about traveling in Central and South America: